Q: What style of DJ are you?

 Mixing is a pretty basic skill for a professional disc jockey, but how a DJ does it says a lot about his or her style.
 I mix music for the purpose of creating high-quality seamless transitions between songs and maintaining the energy and momentum on the dance floor.
 Mixing is something I do on the spot, based on the tempo and “feel” of songs and the reaction of the crowd.

 Q: Do you use a contract?
 Do you require a deposit?

 Yes.
 I use a standard DJ contract.
-Deposits are 25% of my quote and are nonrefundable.
+Deposits are usually 25% of my quote and are nonrefundable.
 In the event that I have an emergency or a scheduling conflict I will refund your deposit in full.
-I accept deposits via PayPal, CashApp or Venmo.
+I accept deposits via PayPal, CashApp, Venmo or check.